 Dr Jeffrey Barrett

-Director of the COVID-19 Genomics Initiative at the Wellcome Sanger Institute
+Former Director of the COVID-19 Genomics Initiative at the Wellcome Sanger Institute

-Jeff has rejoined the Wellcome Sanger Institute to help build the Sanger Institute’s comprehensive Covid-19 genomic surveillance programme in the UK.
+Jeff rejoined the Wellcome Sanger Institute in 2020 to help build the Sanger Institute’s comprehensive Covid-19 genomic surveillance programme in the UK.
 Previously Jeff was Director of Open Targets, an open innovation partnership to use cutting-edge genomic results to improve the early stages of drug development.
 His research team at Sanger analyzed thousands of genomes to better understand the biology of a wide range of complex disorders.

 I believe that our rapidly advancing understanding of the genetics of complex diseases has the power to transform how we make new medicines, and prescribe them to the right patients.
 By collaborating with clinicians around the UK, my team combined the analysis of whole genome sequencing with functional genomics data from the right cells in the right context to connect genetics to biology.